taitulism/tm-ticker/README.md

 }
 ```

-To create a Ticker that uses our timeout-logger object we use the constructor's `timeoutObj` option:
+To create a Ticker that uses our made up timeout-logger object we use the constructor's `timeoutObj` option:
 ```js
 const myTicker = new Ticker({
     timeoutObj: myTimeoutLogger